AgentHub

 Coding path

-ChatGPT leans Codex and agent features inside the general workspace, while Claude leans Claude Code and Premium seats for heavier technical users.
+ChatGPT leans Codex, role-specific plugins, annotations, and Sites inside the wider workspace, while Claude leans Claude Code plugins for slash commands, subagents, MCP servers, and hooks.

 ChatGPT